MaximoRdz/MaximoRdz/README.md

 print(about_me)
 ```
 ## Projects
-Here I present some porjects that showcase my abilities and interests.
+Here I present some projects that showcase my abilities and interests.

 ---
 #### Physics + Programming